Understanding Opioid Use Disorder: Causes, Symptoms & Treatment

 • Fentanyl

-• Heroin (Heroin abuse is one of the deadliest forms of opioid addiction)
+• Heroin (one of the deadliest forms of opioid addiction)

 • Inability to control usage

-The causes of addiction vary from person to person, but some common risk factors include:
+The causes of opioid addiction are multifactorial, and they vary from person to person.
+Some common factors include:

 • Chronic pain requiring opioid medication